 We love stones but we have chosen to use a bare minimum of them to reduce the human and environmental burden of mining.
 We have a small reserve of old pieces we bought years ago, so we occasionally use some but we try to avoid buying new ones.

 We use metal boxes for our jewelry.
-They are precious and need a proper protection.
+They are precious and delicate and need a proper protection.
+Our metal boxes will last for long and can be used for other purposes.

-We do not have a certification, we are artisans and artists, we are and will always be simply too small to have one.
+We do not have a certification, as small artisans and artists we are and will probably always be too small to have one.

 Gioia + Ivano